lugeneluistro/Employee-Evaluation-Service-App/README.md

 # Employee-Evaluation-Service-App
-This Spring Boot application offers RESTful APIs for streamlined employee performance evaluations, supporting efficient management and HR integration for continuous improvement.
+This Spring Boot application offers RESTful APIs tailored for simple employee performance evaluations, highlighting my best practices with Spring Boot.
+It also serves as a reference template for future application development endeavors.